btcrabb/CAP-Automation/README.md

-CAP
+CAP Automated View and Phase Selection Tool
 ==============================
+Author: Brendan Crabb
+Email: brendan.crabb@hsc.utah.edu

 Towards fully automated cardiac statistical modeling: a deep-learning based MRI view and frame selection tool

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- Data sorted according to MRI view.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, immutable data (dicom files).
+    |
+    ├── models             <- Trained and serialized models (VGG-19, ResNet50, and Xception)
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── notebooks          <- Jupyter notebooks for performing view classification and phase prediction │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis, saved .csv with view predictions for each series │
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+                              generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+Statistical atlases of cardiac shape and function have enabled the quantification of patient-specific heart characteristics against reference populations for a variety of conditions; however, the manual input and time required to create models has limited the clinical translation of this tool.
+Although deep learning has enabled ventricular segmentation and landmark localization, manual cardiac view and phase identification are still required, preventing end-to-end automation and processing times consistent with a clinical workflow.
+To address this barrier, we developed a fully-automated method for cardiac view and end-systolic (ES) phase selection.

+To perform automated view identification and selection, use the jupyter notebook "CAP View Prediction.ipynb".
+This notebook utilizes three trained neural networks (VGG-19, ResNet50, and Xception) to perform view classification at the frame and series level.
+The algorithms were trained on a multi-institutional dataset of labeled T1-weighted MR images from 1,610 series of 61 patients with tetralogy of Fallot.
+For additional information and access to the original data, please email the authors.